 Roasters, choosing the best packaging for your coffee is about a lot more than just an attractive design – although that’s important too.

 Your packaging is what keeps your coffee fresh for longer, meaning it has a direct impact on the taste of those beans you’re selling.
 It’s also what you have to work with every single day.
 And it’s what your customer will picture when they hear your name.
+Packaging is a very important part of a product which is why custom printed packaging has become so popular for manufacturers all over the world.

 So that means you really want to get it right.
 Of course, there isn’t one right type of packaging – it all depends on things such as the scale of your business, your filling processes, and what you customers are like.